j9t/little-books/manuscript/html-css-coding-guidelines.md

 #### Use Valid CSS Where Possible

-Unless dealing with CSS validator bugs or requiring proprietary syntax, use valid CSS code.
+Unless dealing with CSS validator bugs or relying on proprietary syntax, use valid CSS code.

 Use tools such as the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) to test.

-Using valid CSS is a baseline quality attribute that allows us to spot CSS code that may not have any effect and can be removed, and ensures proper CSS usage.
+Using valid CSS is a baseline quality attribute that allows us to spot CSS code that may not have an effect and that can be removed.
+It ensures proper CSS usage.

 #### Avoid User Agent Detection and CSS “Hacks”